mnit-rtmc/iris/docs/incident_dms.md

 ## Clearing

-When the incident is cleared, all associated signs are blanked.
-The only exception is for `major` incidents.
-In that case, another match is performed with *cleared* set to `YES`.
+When the incident is cleared, all associated signs are matched again with *cleared* set to `YES`.
 If a matching message is found, it will be deployed with `PSA` message priority for 5 minutes.
+If not, the previous message is blanked.

+## Updating

+If any devices are associated with an incident when an update is logged, the device deploy logic will be checked again.
+If any devices have proposed changes, the device deploy form will appear.
+All proposed changes will be listed in the form, including new devices and any devices to be blanked.